Nicobar scops owl

 The Nicobar scops owl (Otus alius) is a species of owl in the family Strigidae.

 It is endemic to the Nicobar Islands, India, in particular Great Nicobar Island, but it may also occur on Little Nicobar island.

-Its natural habitat is tropical moist lowland forests.
-It has an uncertain status but is thought to be rare or endangered.
-It was originally discovered by Pamela C. Rasmussen in 1998.
+Its natural habitat consists of tropical moist lowland forests.
+The IUCN has assessed this species as Near Threatened.
+It was originally described by Pamela C. Rasmussen in 1998.
 Very little is known about this species, but individuals have been reported to consume spiders, beetles, and geckos.